pushpendra-jain/springboot-encrypt-decrypt/README.md

         };
     }
   ```
-2. Next we need a custom implementation of "PropertySourcesPropertyResolver".
-In the example its called "EncryptionAwarePropertySourcesPropertyResolver" and override its two methods and that is where we will do the magic of decrypting the encrypted values if needed.
+2. Next we need a custom implementation of **"PropertySourcesPropertyResolver"**.
+In the example its called **"EncryptionAwarePropertySourcesPropertyResolver"** and override its two methods and that is where we will do the magic of decrypting the encrypted values if needed.
 We will inject our EncryptionAwareService to do so.

   ```java
   package com.example.propertySourcesPlaceholderEncrypter.propertyResolvers;